Leoxenon/Chest-X-Ray-Pneumonia-Classification/PROJECT_REPORT.md

   - Reason: Interferes with pretrained ImageNet features during fine-tuning
 - ✓ **Helps from-scratch training**: +1.80% recall (better pneumonia detection)
   - Reason: Guides learning when starting from random weights
-- **Lesson:** Attention mechanisms beneficial for from-scratch training but can harm transfer learning
+- Convolutional Block Attention Module (CBAM) may not help improve the performance for both models, especially harm the transfer learning.
+However, it can beneficial for from-scratch training in some scenarios where high sensitivity is the main objective.

 **3. Grad-CAM Validates Clinical Relevance**
 - Model correctly focuses on lung infiltrates and opacities in pneumonia